cms-opendata-analyses/HiggsExample20112012/README.md

          ```
          M4Lnormdatall.cc
          ```
         this is a root macro that you will run to obtain the plots that were considered in the Level 1 part of this tutorial.
         Particularly for starting users, it would be useful to study the code of this macro in detail to understand what it does.
-Very important is that this macro loads the files present in the `rootfiles` directory.
+        Very important is that this macro loads the files present in the `HiggsExample20112012/rootfiles` directory, combines this information into a final plot, that the macro will save.

       ### Running the code

-      - on the linux prompt, with ROOT installed, and in the `HiggsExample20112012/Level2`, type
+      - on the linux prompt, with ROOT installed, and in the `HiggsExample20112012/Level2` directory, type

          ```
          root -l M4Lnormdatall.cc
          ```

         -> you will get the output plot on the screen
       - either, on the ROOT canvas (picture) click

          ```